MartianGirl/SpecIde/README.md

 - Emulation of ZX Spectrum 48K.
 - Loading of tapes via .tap and .tzx tape images.
 - Full screen video mode.
+- Kempston joystick emulation from the PC joystick/gamepad.
 - Works in GNU/Linux, Windows, and MacOS.

 How to install it: